BrickSchema/playground/README.md

 1. Run the frontend and register your account there.
 2. Run `tools/prep.sh` using a command like this: `docker exec -it playground /app/tools/prep.sh $YOUR_EMAIL`
 3. Get a JWT token for `admin` user and update `pytest.ini`
-4. Update the hostname in `pytest.ini`
+4. Update the HOSTNAME and ADMIN_ID in `pytest.ini`
-5. Run pytest `pytest tests/remote`
+5. Run pytest `pytest --ignore=tests/remote/app_hosting tests/remote/`.
-    - In case you don't want to override the network configuration, run ` pytest --ignore=tests/remote/app_hosting tests/remote/` instead.
 6. Run the above again because of the dependencies across different pytest files.